voormedia/jsonit/README.md

+**NOTE: Jsonit is no longer maintained.
+We recommend you use [Jbuilder](https://github.com/rails/jbuilder) instead.
+It offers similar functionality.**

 # Jsonit

 Jsonit provides a way to quickly construct handcrafted json documents.
 Jsonit requires objects to respond to `#to_json`.
 It will attempt to load the json gem if this is not the case.

 ## Installation